Water reuse in California: Current uses and applications

 Water reuse has been an important part of California's water plan due to efforts to reduce over-drafted ground and surface water supplies, but also as a safe and environmentally responsible means of waste disposal.
 It also helps to address the unique challenge that California faces in providing water to its densely populated cities and millions of acres of farmland in areas where precipitation scarcely falls.
 In 2012, California reused nearly three quarters of a million acre feet of water, enough for about three million Californians for the year.

 Irrigation

 Irrigation of farms and landscapes accounts for the greatest use of recycled water in California, more than 60%, with agriculture alone accounting for nearly 40%.
-Given that agriculture uses 80% of developed water supply in California, this greatly reduces strain on natural freshwater supplies.
+Given that agriculture uses 80% of developed water supply in California, this reduces strain on natural freshwater supplies.
 Water must be treated to at least the secondary level in order to be used in agriculture in California.
 In cases where the recycled water will not have contact with the edible portion of the plant, like in orchards or vineyards, secondary treatment is deemed sufficient, but in the case of crops with the edible portion of the plant having contact with the recycled water tertiary treatment is regulated.